Object-Aware Cropping for Self-Supervised Learning

 We evaluate the pre-trained models on classification (linear evaluation), object detection and semantic segmentation.
-For VOC object detection, COCO object detection and COCO semantic segmentation, we closely follow the common protocols listed in Detectron2 \citep{wu2019detectron2}.
-For VOC object detection, we evaluate on the Faster-RCNN(C4-backbone) \citep{Ren2015FasterRT} detector on VOC \texttt{trainval07+12} dataset using the standard 1 $\times$ standard protocol.
-For COCO-Object detection and semantic segmentation, we fine tune on the MaskRCNN detector (FPN-backbone) \citep{he2018mask} on COCO \texttt{train2017} split ($118$k images) with the standard 1 $\times$ schedule, evaluating on the COCO 5k \texttt{val2017 split}.
-We compare to the state of the art SSL methods, including Self-EMD \citep{liu2021selfemd}, DetCon \citep{henaff2021efficient}, BYOL \citep{richemond2020byol}, DenseCL \citep{wang2021dense} and the default MoCo-v2 \citep{chen2020improved}.
+For VOC object detection, COCO object detection and COCO semantic segmentation, we closely follow the common protocols listed in Detectron2 \cite{wu2019detectron2}.
+For VOC object detection, we evaluate on the Faster-RCNN(C4-backbone) \cite{Ren2015FasterRT} detector on VOC \texttt{trainval07+12} dataset using the standard 1 $\times$ standard protocol.
+For COCO-Object detection and semantic segmentation, we fine tune on the MaskRCNN detector (FPN-backbone) \cite{he2018mask} on COCO \texttt{train2017} split ($118$k images) with the standard 1 $\times$ schedule, evaluating on the COCO 5k \texttt{val2017 split}.
+We compare to the state of the art SSL methods, including Self-EMD \cite{liu2021selfemd}, DetCon \cite{henaff2021efficient}, BYOL \cite{richemond2020byol}, DenseCL \cite{wang2021dense} and the default MoCo-v2 \cite{chen2020improved}.